pierky/arouteserver/docker/README.md

 ### Textual representation

-A [textual representation](https://arouteserver.readthedocs.io/en/latest/USAGE.html#textual-representation) of the route server's options and policies will be generated automatically before the route server configuration is generated if the directory `/root/arouteserver_html` exists.
+A [textual representation](https://arouteserver.readthedocs.io/en/latest/USAGE.html#textual-representation) of the route server's options and policies will be generated automatically before the route server configuration is generated if the directory `/root/arouteserver_html` exists on the container.

 Mount a writable directory to `/root/arouteserver_html` to enable generating textual representation.